westernflyer/logger2gpx/README.md

             latitude REAL, longitude REAL);
 ```

-although it can contain additional data fields (such as depth).
+Note that it can also contain additional data fields (such as depth), but they
+are not used.

 To generate a GPX file for Leg 3: